|UMD Home > CAHSS > Department of Studies in Justice, Culture, & Social Change > Anthropology > Tim Roufs > Prehistoric Cultures|

 Research undertaken during the summer of 1965 was done in collaboration with the Upper Mississippi Research Project (an interdisciplinary project carried out through the facilities of the Upper Mississippi Mental Health Center, Bemidji, Minnesota) and the summer field training session of the Department of Anthropology, University of Minnesota.
 Data collected during the summer of 1966 formed the basis of his M.A. thesis: Social Structure and Community Development: An Analysis of a Chippewa Case.

-Research conducted during the summer of 1968 and periodically from 1966 to the present is focused on the collection of biographical materials of a local medicine doctor and former reservation leader.
+Research conducted during the summer of 1968 and periodically from 1966 to 2019 focused on the collection of biographical materials of a local medicine doctor and former reservation leader, resulting in the Teachings of Paul Buffalo trilogy:

 Work in Northern Minnesota has been supported by a National Institute of General Medical Sciences fellowship (#GM 01164).
 In 1968 the research project received additional support from the American Indian History Project, University of South Dakota, and in 1973, materials were edited under a grant from the Graduate School, University of Minnesota.
 In 1981 editing of the Paul Buffalo research materials was completed with the assistance of a single quarter leave provided by the University of Minnesota, and in 1982 the research was supported by a grant from the National Endowment for the Humanities.
-In 1995 the Paul Buffalo project was supported both by the McKnight Foundation, and by The Graduate School of the University of Minnesota.
+In 1995 the Paul Buffalo project was supported both by the McKnight Foundation, The Graduate School of the University of Minnesota, and the Minnesota Historical Society.

 | Ancient Middle